Angèle (singer): 2019–2023: Nonante-Cinq

+2024–present: Paris Olympics

+In 2024 Angèle performed "Nightcall" alongside Kavinsky and Phoenix as part of the Paris Olympics closing ceremony.
+As a result, Nightcall became the most searched-for song in a single day and in a single minute on the musical search site Shazam.
+In 2025, Angèle released "A Little More," a single featured in an advertising campaign for Chanel.

 Musical influences

 Angèle is a fan of Ella Fitzgerald and Hélène Ségara.
 She is inspired by many musical genres from French songs to electronic music and rap, which she disliked as a teenager.
 She became influenced by rap, particularly while performing with her brother Romeo Elvis and the rappers Caballero and JeanJass.

 Personal life

-From 2017 to 2019, she dated French dancer and choreographer Léo Walk.
+From 2017 to 2019 she dated French dancer and choreographer Léo Walk.
 She wrote the song "Perdus" which is about the end of their relationship, linked to her new notoriety.

-In August 2020, Angèle announced on Instagram that she was dating French comedian Marie Papillon, while coming out.
+In August 2020 Angèle announced on Instagram that she was dating French actor Marie Papillon, while coming out.
 They separated the following year.
-Photos of them where previously published by French tabloid Public in 2019, then discussed in the talk show Touche pas à mon poste !, without Angèle’s consent and outing her.
+Photos of them were previously published by French tabloid Public in 2019, then discussed in the talk show Touche pas à mon poste !, without Angèle's consent and outing her.
 In her 2021 self-titled Netflix documentary, Angèle confirmed her bisexuality.
+Later, in May 2023, Angèle came out as pansexual.
+In an interview with the French talk show France 2, she said that "[she] can fall in love with a boy, a girl, a non-binary person, or a transgender person."
+She added that "the feeling of love, having butterflies in your stomach, whether with a girl or a boy, is the same for [her]."